Lroes/ARc-Electric_Wiki/FAQs.md

 ### Where can I download the App?
 ARc-Light is available to download from the Google Play store at the link below.
-The IOS version is not yet availible.
+The IOS version is not yet available.

 <div align="center">